blindnet-io/product-management/refs/high-level-conceptualization/README.md

 <img width="900" alt="interoperability" src="./img/interoperability.png">

 More than one [System](../lexicon/RFC-Lexicon-2.md#system) can use [blindnet devkit](../lexicon/RFC-Lexicon-2.md#blindnet-devkit) to collect, store, and exploit data.
-In other words, a [Data Capture](../lexicon/RFC-Lexicon-2.md#data-capture) MAY be generated by a [Submitter](../lexicon/RFC-Lexicon-2.md#submitter) within one system, but the [Data Consumers](../lexicon/RFC-Lexicon-2.md#data-consumer) may be consuming the data using multiple different systems.
+In other words, a [Data Capture](../lexicon/RFC-Lexicon-2.md#data-capture) MAY be generated by a [Submitter](../lexicon/RFC-Lexicon-2.md#submitter) within one system, but the [Data Consumers](../lexicon/RFC-Lexicon-2.md#data-consumer) MAY be consuming the data using multiple different systems.

 Systems can exchange Data Captures without compromising the encryption of the data.
 In addition, they can use blindnet devkit to pass any change of state, Legal Bases, Consents, or data modifications, [Privacy Requests](../lexicon/RFC-Lexicon-2.md#privacy-request), etc., between Systems.